crate/crate/docs/general/dml.rst

 ..
 CAUTION::

-    When inserting data from a query, there is no error message returned when rows failed to be inserted, they are instead skipped, and the number of rows affected is decreased to reflect the actual number of rows for which the operation succeeded.
+    When inserting data from a query, there is no error message returned when rows fail to be inserted, they are instead skipped, and the number of rows affected is decreased to reflect the actual number of rows for which the operation succeeded.